 However, if the alleged father does not consent to having a DNA test done, an attorney can petition the court for paternity proceedings.
-When the court hears a case, judges often order an alleged father to DNA testing, and afterward the judge issues a court order that either affirms or denies the man’s paternity based on the test outcome.
+When the court hears a case, the judge often orders an alleged father to undergo DNA testing, and afterward the judge issues a court order that either affirms or denies the man’s paternity based on the test outcome.
 Such paternity orders are judicial instead of administrative orders.

 - To obtain child support from the alleged father